salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # error.ClientTimeout

 The command has timed out, although the deployment is still running.
-Use "sf deploy metadata resume" to resume watching the deployment.
+Use "sf project deploy resume" to resume watching the deployment.

 # error.Conflicts